NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

    yes, bundle adjustment and/or alignment failed and needs to be redone.
  - Throw out images with a high error in report files (:numref:`sfs_registration_validation`, :numref:`sfs_ba_validation`).
- - Crop all mapprojected images to a small site, and overlay them while sorted by illumination (solar azimuth angle).
+ - Crop all mapprojected images produced with bundle-adjusted cameras to a small site, and overlay them while sorted by illumination (solar azimuth angle).
    See for which images the registration failure occurs.
  - Inspect the match files for unprojected images (.match and -clean.match) in ``stereo_gui`` (:numref:`stereo_gui`).
 Perhaps there were not enough matches or too many of them were thrown